superalgorithm/superalgorithm-cli/readme.md

 Any file changes will automatically trigger a re-build of the docker container.
 This enables you to make changes and test your strategies without continously running docker commands.
 To stop automative re-builds simply exit the command with `ctrl + c`.

-Check the `sma_strategy` file for an example setup.
+Check the `sma_strategy` folder for an example setup.

 ### 2. Deploy to Remote Server